ebrarkalfaoglu/NLP-project/README.md

 ## Progression
 ### Week 1
-In the first week, downloaded base model which is Qwen2.5-Coder-1.5B.
-And tested a prompt.
-Here is a succesful anser:
+In the first week, I downloaded the base model, Qwen2.5-Coder-1.5B, and tested it with a prompt.
+Here is one successful answer: